Skip to main content

 AmountAmount intended to be collected in cents (e.g., 2000 = $20.00).

-Automatic Payment MethodsWhen enabled, this PaymentIntent will accept payment methods that you have enabled in the Dashboard and are compatible with this PaymentIntent’s other parameters.
+Automatic Payment MethodsWhen enabled, the PaymentIntent will accept payment methods enabled in the Stripe Dashboard that are compatible with the PaymentIntent's other parameters.

 ConfirmWhen true, attempts to confirm this PaymentIntent immediately.false